Geography of Syria: Climate

 The most striking feature of the climate is the contrast.
 Between the humid Mediterranean coast and the arid desert regions lies a semiarid steppe zone extending across three-quarters of the country and bordered on the west by the Anti-Lebanon Mountains and the Jabal an Nusayriyah, on the north by the Turkish mountain region, and on the southeast by the Jabal al Arab, Jabal ar Ruwaq, Jabal Abu Rujmayn, and the Jabal Bishri ranges.

-Rainfall in this area is fairly abundant, annual precipitation ranging between 750 and 1200 mm.
+Rainfall in the coastal region is fairly abundant, annual precipitation ranging between 750 and 1200 mm.
 Most of the rain, carried by winds from the Mediterranean, falls between November and May.
-The annual mean temperatures range from 7 °C in January to 27 °C in August.
+Daily mean temperatures range from 7 °C in January to 27 °C in August.
 Because the high ridges of the Jabal an Nusayriyah catch most of the rains from the Mediterranean, the Al Ghab depression, located east of these mountains, is in a relatively arid zone with warm, dry winds and scanty rainfall.
 Frost is unknown in any season, although the peaks of the Jabal an Nusayriyah are sometimes snow-covered.